-- FOR each of the ten nominees for election to the Board (Item 1); - FOR the advisory vote to approve executive compensation (Item 2); and - FOR ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2024 (Item 3)
+- FOR each of the ten nominees for election to the Board (Item 1); - FOR the advisory vote to approve executive compensation (Item 2); and

 WHO MAY VOTE AT THE ANNUAL MEETING?

 Only stockholders of record as of the close of business on March 22, 2024 are entitled to vote at the Annual Meeting.
 Each outstanding share of common stock as of the record date is entitled to one vote on all matters that come before the meeting.
 There is no cumulative voting.